Ryan Gauld: Dundee United

 Gauld made his Scottish Premier League debut as a 16-year-old, as an 87th-minute substitute for Johnny Russell in the final match of the 2011–12 season, a 2–0 win away to Motherwell on 13 May.

 On 24 January 2013, Gauld signed an extended contract keeping him at the club until January 2016.
 Later on in the 2012–13 season, on 1 April, he made his first start against St Johnstone at McDiarmid Park and marked the occasion with his first senior goal to open a game which ended 1–1.

 On 4 November 2013, during the 2013–14 season, Gauld's contract was further extended, to run until May 2016.
 Five days later, he scored twice in a 4–0 win against Motherwell at Fir Park.
 On 15 December 2013, the Daily Record reported that Manchester United's Scottish manager David Moyes wanted to personally "scout" Gauld, and take the opportunity to run the rule over the potential of other young Dundee United players such as defenders John Souttar and Andrew Robertson.
 However, the following day, also his 18th birthday, Gauld's contract was further extended until May 2017.
-Around the same time, he was being tracked by English Premier League pair Everton and Liverpool, Italy's A.S.
-Roma and Spain's Real Madrid.
+Around the same time, he was being tracked by English Premier League pair Everton and Liverpool, Italy's Roma and Spain's Real Madrid.

 On 12 April 2014, Gauld played in the Scottish Cup semi-final at Ibrox, as United defeated Rangers 3–1 to advance to the Final.
 He made the run into the penalty area from which Stuart Armstrong scored the opening goal, and assisted the second from Gary Mackay-Steven.
 Five days later, he was shortlisted for the PFA Scotland Young Player of the Year award, which was eventually awarded to his teammate Robertson.
 In the Cup Final on 17 May, Gauld replaced Mackay-Steven for the final 26 minutes as Dundee United lost 2–0 to St Johnstone at Celtic Park.
 Gauld's season ended with eight goals in 38 games across all competitions, of which six were scored in his 31 league matches.